2016 6 Hours of Spa-Francorchamps: Qualifying

 Timo Bernhard (pictured in 2014) clinched Porsche's first pole position of the season.

 Friday's late afternoon qualification session was divided into two groups that lasted 25 minutes each.
 Cars in LMGTE Pro and Am were sent out first and, after a five-minute interval, LMP1 and LMP2 vehicles drove onto the track.
 All vehicles were required to be driven by two participants for one timed lap each and the starting order was determined by the competitor's fastest average times.
 The fastest qualifier was awarded one point which went towards the Drivers' and Manufacturers' Championships.
 Qualifying took place in sunny weather conditions.
-Porsche led the time sheets early on with a flying lap from Hartley in the No. 1 entry before Bernhard improved it to clinch the team's first pole position of the season with an average time of 1 minute and 55.793 seconds.
+Porsche led the time sheets early on with a flying lap from Hartley in the No. 1 entry before Bernhard improved it to clinch the team's first pole position of the season with an average time of 1:55.793.
 This was Hartley's, Bernhard's and Webber's seventh of their careers, and the 13th for the manufacturer.
 They were joined on the grid's front row by teammates Jani and Lieb who were nearly eight-tenths of a second off Bernhard and Hartley's pace.
 It marked the first time that Porsche began a World Endurance Championship on the grid's front row since the 2015 6 Hours of Bahrain.
 Lieb was not happy with his fastest lap because he braked early and could not find a rhythm he liked.